 The National Museum Main Building

 The National Museum has a number of different branches across Kraków but the Main Building is one of the city’s key attractions.
-In addition to the permanent collections of 20th-century Polish painting, decorative art, and military items, the museum always has a handful of excellent temporary shows of an international standard.
-The museum was home to da Vinci’s glorious Lady with an Ermine until recently but the painting has now returned to the Czartoryski Museum.
+In addition to the permanent collections of 20th-century Polish painting, decorative art, and military items, the museum hosts a rotating programme of temporary exhibitions of international standard.

 The Home Army Museum – image © Wojciech.pospula / Creative Commons Attribution-Share Alike 4.0 International